Hardvapour

 Hardvapour is an Internet-based microgenre of music that emerged in late 2015 as a tongue-in-cheek response to vaporwave, departing from the calm, muzak-sampling capitalist utopia concept of the latter in favor of a gabber- and punk-influenced sound.
 Canadian music producer Wolfenstein OS X album End of World Rave (2015) and the Antifur record label are credited with having first defined the hardvapour sound.
-It is also related to vaportrap.

 Beginnings

 On 29 November 2015, Canadian vaporwave producer Wolfenstein OS X (or WosX for short) released End of World Rave, the earliest notable hardvapour release, via the Bandcamp label Dream Catalogue.
 The album featured music that intentionally opposed aspects that were typically associated with the vaporwave sound.
 Todd Ledford, founder of the label HVRF Central Command explained:

 On 9 December 2015, producer Hong Kong Express, under the alias Sandtimer, released Vaporwave Is Dead also under Dream Catalogue, which announced the "death" of vaporwave and a "new era."
 The album features a spoken word track with the lyrics, “Now, in the beginnings of the end of the world, vaporwave is dead.
 From now on, it will only be… the hardvapour.”